PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 }
 ````

+## An Example using the VisualInstruction Resource
-If the activity will be used for the `VisualInstruction` then there will be a button for each possible result from the result enum.
+If the activity is used for [VisualInstruction](xref:Moryx.Resources.Samples.IVisualInstructor), the UI will create a button for each possible result from the result enum.
 It is also possible to show a different text at the visual instruction or hide a result like in the following example:

 ```` cs
 public enum MyActivityResults